 On the savory side, sarmale, mititei, and ciorba are some of Romania’s food staples, while on the sweet side cozonaci and papanasi are some of the most common traditional desserts you’ll encounter.
 But let’s do a deep dive and explore the best Romanian desserts.

 Specific for Romanian traditional desserts are multi-layered cakes with one or more creams often made with butter and eggs.
 Usually, the layers are baked in advance to allow time for them to soften and the finished cakes usually improve if they are left to sit until the next day, allowing the aromas to blend in.
 They can last several days in the fridge, which only makes them tastier, and great for holidays when you could bake ahead and save time.
-It has become an inside joke between dads and the kids near festive times when they try to get their hands on the desserts prepared in advance for the festive table: it’s the “don’t touch that” season.

 As you’ve probably already guessed, this layered cake requires honey.
 The dough calls for eggs, butter, honey, milk, sugar, flour, and baking soda, all of which gets divided into four layers.
 Butter, milk, and sugar make the cream that is thickened with semolina and flavored with vanilla and lemon.